Frequently Asked Questions

 Is there a minimum or maximum length for the placement, in weeks or hours per week?

 No, there is no minimum or maximum length as long as the WIL component of the student’s program of study covers the duration of the placement.
-The only maximum is the amount of funding that can be received per placement ($5000 or $7000 depending on the profile of the student).
+The only maximum is the amount of funding that can be received per placement (7,500).

 Do public sector employers qualify?